-The Oklahoma teen's death follows a July report from Cook Children’s Health Care System in Fort Worth, Texas, which warned parents that three teenagers in their hospital system were treated for a Benadryl overdose in May.
+The Oklahoma teen's death and FDA warning follows a July report from Cook Children’s Health Care System in Fort Worth, Texas, which warned parents that three teenagers in their hospital system were treated for a Benadryl overdose in May.
 "Each of these patients said they got the idea from videos on TikTok that claimed users could get high and hallucinate if they took a dozen or more of the allergy pills," the statement reads.
 The hospital shared that one of the teens had a resting heart rate of 199 BPM, along with hallucinations, after taking 14 tablets of Benadryl.
 Each patient recovered fully and was sent home.

 Internist Dr. Sunitha D. Posina, M.D., tells Bustle that when taken as instructed for allergies and mild cold symptoms, Benadryl is not dangerous.
 "Benadryl was the first antihistamine to receive approval from the Food and Drug Administration (FDA) to reduce the effects of the natural chemical histamine in the body," Dr. Posina tells Bustle.
 She adds that Benadryl is also used to treat motion sickness and to induce sleep in some cases, but should never be used to treat anything else without explicit instructions from your doctor.